Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/Felyx.md

 | Updated    | Description
 | ----       | ---
+| 2022-03-29 | Felyx emails: Enschede and Zwolle data is now shared with the CROW Dashboard.
+We confirm this is the case.
+Issue of March 8th is solved.
 | 2022-03-28 | We email Felyx and ask: Can you enable Zwolle and Enschede, or give a planning/timeline?
 | 2022-03-24 | Municipality of Enschede asks us again if Felyx data can be visible in the CROW Dashboard.
 | 2022-03-10 | Felyx thanks us for signaling and informs that it will enable Zwolle and Enschede data.